awsdocs/aws-cdk-guide/v2/tokens.md

 ## List\-encoded tokens<a name="tokens_list"></a>

-List\-encoded tokens look like the following
+List\-encoded tokens look like the following:

 ```
 ["#{TOKEN[Stack.NotificationArns.1234]}"]